 One of our favorite characters from the movie Nemo was, you guessed it – the sea turtle Squirt!
 Sea turtles really do seem like cool, laid-back surfers, hanging around coral reefs and groovin’ to the ocean currents.
 They have such an important role in the ocean ecosystem but are endangered.
 How can kids help?
 Adopt a sea turtle!

-Here is the official website for the Wildlife Collection bracelet, who work in partnership with the Sea Turtle Conservatory.
+Here is the official website for the Wildlife Collection bracelet, which work in partnership with the Sea Turtle Conservatory.
 Note: please be cautious about purchasing these bracelets from other sources, apparently this is the only genuine bracelet officially partnered with the conservatory.

 TURTLE RELATED IDEAS